PeterGrecian/AWSCosts/README.md

 # AWSCosts

-create md with html table extensions from .txt which is modified md
+Markdown lacks rowspan and github lacks styles too.
+Converting to html allows rowspan for github and more generally allows styles.

+Create html table from .txt which is modified md.
+A comment containing the rowspan directive in the first column can be used.
+There's quite a bit of hard coding to get this written quickly and "table.py" which uses styles not supported by github gists.
 ```
-  ./table.py cheatsheet.txt > cheatsheet.md
+  ./gist-table.py cheatsheet.txt > cheatsheet.md
 ```

 create secret gist from the md